derhass/socket_hook/README.md

 Simple tool for Linux/glibc hooking into socket API functions.
 This is currently only an incomplete stub.

-There are also some more advanced features, notably a latency limiter and a frametime measurement mode, see the section [Experimental Features](#experimental-features) below.

 ### USAGE:

     $ LD_PRELOAD=path/to/socket_hook.so [enivronment options] target_binary